elabroqi/test/README.md

 If playback fails to seek or perform partial downloads, the issue may be that the server does not fully support HTTP Range requests.
 For reliable seeking and progressive playback use a server that supports byte ranges or host content via a proper streaming format (HLS .m3u8) for best compatibility with AVPlayer.

----

-## Development notes / suggestions

-- Prefer using `URLSession` + `AVPlayer` (or direct AVPlayer URL) for fetching and playing remote media rather than hand-rolling HTTP over raw sockets unless you need a custom protocol.
-- If you need to support seeking from AVPlayer against the local server, use a server that supports HTTP Range requests (for example nginx or a small web framework that implements ranges), or implement Range handling in the Python server.
-- If you want an example that performs an HTTP GET over your existing socket code and returns the response body, I can add a small `SocketHTTPClient.swift` to the repo for testing.

----

-## Next steps I can do for you

-- Add a short example file that performs a raw-socket HTTP GET and returns the body for testing.
-- Add a NetworkVideoPlayer view that demonstrates pointing AVPlayer at the local server URL.
-- Replace or remove the embedded TMDB API key and provide instructions for adding your own via Xcode scheme/env.

----

-## License

-No license is provided in this repository.
-Add a LICENSE file if you want to set a license.